Donald-Watts/Ontos-AI/README.md

 A private, symbolic+semantic AI OS that learns and runs your workflows faster than you can explain them.

 Local-first.
 Containerized.
 Model-agnostic.
-Built to kill workflow chaos — not to farm your data.
+Built to kill workflow chaos and not to farm your data.

 TL;DR (read this first)
 Status: Live core as of July 26, 2025; persistent memory + GUI integrated Aug 1–2, 2025.